-- Similarly, San Andreas lets CJ kiss men, but this only applies in multiplayer mode and if the 2nd player chooses a male character.
+- Grand Theft Auto: San Andreas lets CJ kiss men, but this only applies in multiplayer mode and if the 2nd player chooses a male character.

 - The first Star Trek: Elite Force game lets you play as either Alexander Munro or Alexandra Munro.
 Either way, your character flirts with female teammate Telsia Murphy, who might return the flirting in optional scenes.